request/request-promise/README.md

 [Bluebird](https://github.com/petkaantonov/bluebird) and [Request](https://github.com/mikeal/request) are pretty awesome, but I found myself using the same design pattern.
 Request-Promise adds a Bluebird-powered `.then(...)` method to Request call objects.
 By default, http response codes other than 2xx will cause the promise to be rejected.
 This can be overwritten by setting `options.simple` to `false`.

----

-## Migration from v2 to v3

-Request-Promise v3 includes the update of Bluebird from v2 to v3.
-This won't make a difference for simple use cases.
-However, if you use advanced Promise chains starting with the Promise returned by Request-Promise, please check [Bluebird's new features and changes](http://bluebirdjs.com/docs/new-in-bluebird-3.html).

----

 ## Installation

 This module is installed via npm: